Death is inevitable and each individual is responsible for their own salvation

 As God explains in the Qur’an, death is inevitable and unavoidable: “Every soul shall taste death and then to Us you shall return” (Qu’ran 29:57)

-The average life expectancy on Earth is typically between 70 and 80 years, assuming you don’t die sooner from an accident, illness, fall, cardiac arrest, earthquake, war, natural disasters, pandemic, etc… So, take a moment to reflect and ask yourself: how much time do I truly have left on this planet and am I prepared for what awaits on the other side if I were to die tomorrow?
+The life on earth is on average between 70 and 80-90 years, assuming you don’t die sooner from an accident, illness, fall, cardiac arrest, earthquake, war, natural disasters, pandemic, etc… So, take a moment to reflect and ask yourself: how much time do I truly have left on this planet and am I prepared for what awaits on the other side if I were to die tomorrow?

 Men and women hold a unique position in God’s creation, as He has endowed them with intelligence and the capacity to understand and act in ways beyond all other creatures.
 With these extraordinary abilities, they can distinguish between truth and falsehood, right and wrong.